 What is the difference between markup and margin?

-Markup = (Profit ÷ Cost) × 100.
-Margin = (Profit ÷ Selling Price) × 100.
-A 25% markup on a PKR 1,000 item gives a selling price of PKR 1,250, but the margin is only 20% (250 ÷ 1,250 = 20%).
+Markup is based on cost; Margin is based on selling price.
+A 25% markup on a PKR 1,000 cost gives a selling price of PKR 1,250.
+But your profit margin is only 20% (250 ÷ 1,250 = 20%).